JuTsgo01/Extract-info-in-Santander-Bank/README.md

 **1.** Clone this repository to your local machine.

-**2.** Install the necessary dependencies by running pip install -r requirements.txt.

-**3.** Edit the COD MOM.txt file to include the codes of the stores you want to query.
+**2.** Edit the file.txt file to include the codes of the stores you want to query.

-**4.** Run the santander_payment_automation.py Python script.
+**3.** Run the Extract-info-in-Santander-Bank.py Python script.

-**5.** Follow the instructions to manually log in to the Santander website when prompted.
+**4.** Follow the instructions to manually log in to the Santander website when prompted.

 ## *Notes:*